Course Planning and Faculty Development

 The consultant for Ancient Science 2017 is Mark Schiefsky, who holds a joint appointment in the Department of the History of Science and the Department of Classics at Harvard (http://scholar.harvard.edu/schiefsky) and who currently serves as a senior fellow at the CHS.
 The course-planning and faculty-development seminar this year aims to create a course in translation suited for students with or without a background in the ancient world and design ways for students of Latin and ancient Greek to read some of the texts in the original language.

 The seminar will begin on Thursday, June 8, and conclude on Monday, June 12 (five days), with arrivals on Wednesday, June 7, and departures on Tuesday, June 13.
 As in past years, those who are actually offering the course will have priority.

 *The CHS will provide housing and board.
 Participants or their sponsoring institutions will be responsible for the costs of travel to and from the CHS.
 All participants will receive a stipend of $750.

 Participation in each seminar will be limited.
 The seminar will be filled on a first-come, first-served basis, according to the following priorities:

 - Those who will be offering the course for undergraduates at their institutions in the fall of 2016 will receive priority.

 - Second priority will go to new faculty members, i.e., those who are emerging from graduate programs to take up their first teaching posts.

 - Those who have never attended a seminar sponsored by Sunoikisis will receive third priority.

 The CHS will stream and record the course development seminars.
-In addition to the seminar application, applicants should also complete the media release form.
+In addition to completing the application form, applicants should also complete the media release form.